timmywheels/wiki-viewer/README.md

+# Wiki Viewer

-# Wikipedia Viewer
+A simple Wikipedia Viewer using the Wikipedia API.

-Search through Wikipedia, or go to a random article.
+Check out more of my projects @ [timwheeler.com](https://timwheeler.com)